-Children thrive and are well motivated to learn in this high-quality nursery.
-The highly effective teaching throughout the nursery ensures babies and children make excellent progress in their learning and development.
-The staff have superb skills and knowledge of the learning and development requirements, and an in-depth understanding of how children learn.
-The stimulating and vibrant environment, both inside and outside, ensures that all children make rapid progress towards the early learning goals.
-There is a high focus on the prime areas of learning, which ensures children are well prepared for entry into school and their future learning.
-Children's learning is enhanced as the staff have a very high level of understanding of promoting children's interests and ideas.
-For example, a 'cinema' day is planned after staff hold discussions with children about their favourite films.
-Children delight in making their own cinema tickets, posters to display the film, popcorn bags and invitations for the cinema.
+Children thrive and are well motivated to learn.
+The effective teaching throughout the nursery ensures babies and children make good progress in their learning and development.
+The staff have good skills and knowledge of the learning and development requirements and an in-depth understanding of how children learn.
+Overall, staff use opportunities to reinforce and extend children's learning.
+However, on occasion, during specific, planned activities, staff do not take this opportunity.
+For example, during a planned craft activity, where children are sticking different textured materials onto cut-out body shapes, staff miss opportunities to discuss with the children the reason for the activity and establish what they know about clothes and costumes from around the world.

+The stimulating and vibrant environment, both inside and outside, ensures that all children make good progress towards the early learning goals.
+Staff focus on the prime areas of learning, that ensures children are well prepared for entry into school and their future learning.
 Throughout the nursery, children's creativity is enriched as they express themselves freely in imaginative play.
 They work together cooperatively, expressing their ideas and solving problems with enthusiasm and confidence.
-For example, as they work together making a den with large bricks, they work out ways to make the den big enough so that they can all fit in it.
-Throughout the activity, staff are skilful in providing support and encouragement when needed and know when to step back to allow the children to experiment for themselves.
-They are very effective in encouraging the children to think by asking challenging questions.
+However, on occasions, children lose interest in role play due to the lack of resources being consistently available.
+For example, while playing in the home corner, children walk away from the activity as they are unable to find resources, such as cutlery to use in their play.

-Arrangements for supporting individual children are exemplary.
-Staff monitor children very closely so that any intervention is made in a timely fashion and children receive any additional support they may need.
-For example, staff have produced communication boards with symbols of daily activities that children have participated in.
-These are sent home with the children daily and enable parents to contribute to developing children's communication and language, as they are encouraged to talk to their children about the pictures of the activities they have been doing at nursery.
-Staff are very sensitive to the needs of children who speak English as an additional language.
-They work closely with their parents to establish key words to use so that children can hear, and use, their home language in the nursery, which is essential for their language development.
-Children are confident communicators because staff are excellent role models.
+Arrangements for supporting children are good.
+Staff monitor children very closely so that any intervention is made in a timely fashion and children receive any additional support that they need.
+For example, staff have produced communication boards and visual timetables with symbols of daily activities.
+These are shared with parents and enable them to contribute to developing children's communication and language.
+Staff are very sensitive to the needs of those children who speak English as an additional language.
+They work closely with parents and outside agencies, such as the local authority inclusion team, to establish key words to use so that children can hear and use their home language in the nursery, which is essential for their language development.

+Children are confident communicators because staff are very good role models.
 They engage freely in children's play and encourage conversations with them.
-For example, when younger children are playing with the 'feelings' dolls, staff talk to them about their own feelings, asking what makes them happy, sad and angry and asking if they can show a happy face, a sad face and an angry face.
+For example, when younger children are playing outdoors and discover a worm, staff engage with them, picking up the worm for all children to see.
+They use language, such as 'wriggly worm' and talk to the children about where the worm lives, ask what they think it eats and how it moves through the soil.
 Communication and language is further promoted with younger children.
-They enthusiastically delight in acting out their favourite story about hunting for a bear, developing their use of expressive language and a range of descriptive and positional words, such as 'squishy', 'over', 'under' and 'through'.
-Babies show great interest in songs and rhymes.
-For example, they take turns in choosing a picture from a bag that represents a song or rhyme, readily joining in, doing actions and clapping and cheering at their favourite song.
-Resources such as musical instruments, mirrors and a range of wooden objects, ribbons and different textured materials, further enhance babies' exploratory skills.
+Toddlers show great interest in songs and rhymes.
+For example, they take turns in choosing a picture from a board that represents a song or rhyme, readily joining in, doing actions and clapping and cheering at their favourite song.
+Babies' exploratory skills are further enhanced with a good range of resources, such as musical instruments, mirrors and a range of wooden objects, ribbons and different textured materials.